José Manuel Rivera

-José Manuel Rivera Galván (born 16 June 1986) is a Mexican former professional footballer who has played in 6 different countries in highest level in Europe, (Finland, Hungary and Slovakia) Mexico, United States and El Salvador being with Sonsonate FC his last team in 2018.
+José Manuel Rivera Galván (born 16 June 1986) is a Mexican former professional footballer who has played in six countries at the highest level in Finland, Hungary and Slovakia, Mexico, United States and El Salvador with Sonsonate FC his last team in 2018.

-Club career
+Career

-He signed with FC Spartak Trnava in August 2006 as a free agent.
-Not much is known about Manuel Rivera.
-He spent time in the youth league teams of Club Atlas and C.F.
+Rivera spent time in the youth league teams of Club Atlas and C.F.
 Pachuca.
-Having little opportunity to show what he is capable of on these two teams, he was forced to travel to Europe in search of a contract.
-He had try-outs during the course of a month with teams from the Netherlands, France, and Germany.
-He tried their second, third, and fourth divisions, until finally, his agent received a call for Rivera to go and try-out for the Slovakian club FC Spartak Trnava.

-He arrived at the club on 4 August 2006 to practice with the B team.
-On the very next Tuesday, he got to play in a friendly match with the A team against a club team from Kuwait.
-They told him that this was his only opportunity to show what he is made of and that if you play well you stay, if not you go.
-He entered in the second half of the game and ended up scoring two goals.
-His signing with the team was very quick after that and he made his league debut against Inter Bratislava where he played 27 minutes and had an assist.
-In the match against FC Artmedia Petrzalka 27 August 2006 scored one goal from penalty kick.
+He signed with Spartak Trnava in August 2006 as a free agent.

-For the 2007 season he played for Chiapas of the Primera División (First Division) on loan.
-The following season, he played on another loan with Club Toluca in the First Division.
+For the 2007 season he played for Chiapas of the Mexican Primera División on loan.
+The following season, he played on another loan with Club Toluca in the Primera División.
 In the summer of 2009 he signed with Deportivo Guamúchil in Mexico.

 RoPS

-On 4 April 2011 Rivera signed a contract with Finnish club Rovaniemen Palloseura after have pass a time with Deportivo Guamúchil.
+On 4 April 2011, Rivera signed a contract with Finnish club Rovaniemen Palloseura after have pass a time with Deportivo Guamúchil.

-Rivera debuted with RoPS on May 6 in a victory 1–0 against FF Jaro and on May 9 he scored his first 2 goals in a draw 3–3 against IFK Mariehamn.
+Rivera debuted with RoPS on 6 May in a 1-0 win against FF Jaro and on 9 May he scored his first 2 goals in a draw 3–3 against IFK Mariehamn.
 Rivera have tried to get contract from Scandinavia and might be back in Rovaniemi 2012.

 CD Guadalajara

-Jose Manuel Rivera is joining C.D.
+Jose Manuel Rivera joined C.D.
 Guadalajara for the 2013 Clausura.
-He joined after he tried out a few weeks ago and has played in the winter 2012 preseason for Guadalajara.
+He joined after he tried out a few weeks ago and played in the winter 2012 preseason for Guadalajara.
 He also tried out in September 2012, but did not end up playing.

 Chivas USA

-He spent with the 2013 season with Chivas USA in Major League Soccer.
+He spent the 2013 season with Chivas USA in Major League Soccer.

 FF Jaro

 After a short spell with CD Irapuato in the Ascenso MX, Rivera returned to the Finnish top flight, signing a contract with FF Jaro in April 2015.
-He made his debut on April 23 in a defeat against Seinäjoen Jalkapallokerho.
+He made his debut on 23 April in a defeat against Seinäjoen Jalkapallokerho.